Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Introduction

 We perform the dressed-TL mode analysis for several coupling circuits, starting with the series-$\sLC$ coupling that can act as a basic band-pass filter and captures the mechanism of JPD-bandwidth broadening \cite{RoyETAL2015}.
-Surprisingly, series-$\sLC$ coupling has not been treated in Ref.~\onlinecite{ParraRodriguezETAL2018}.
+Surprisingly, series-$\sLC$ coupling has not been studied in Ref.~\onlinecite{ParraRodriguezETAL2018}, though it was discussed briefly in Ref.~\cite{parrarodriguez_PhD_thesis} within the context of nonreciprocal circuits~\cite{ParraRodriguez2019canonical,ParraRodriguez2022canonical,Egusquiza2022algebraic,ParraRodriguez2025exact}.
 For comparison, we also briefly discuss the case of a parallel-$\sLC$ coupling circuit, which has already been analyzed in Ref.~\onlinecite{ParraRodriguezETAL2018}.
 Under resonant coupling -- when coupling and system resonance are aligned -- we find it to act as a band-stop filter, with the coupling rate dropping to zero at the system frequency.
 For completeness, we also present the results for the purely capacitive and purely inductive coupling as limiting cases of the parallel-$\sLC$ coupling.
 Since these couplings have no internal resonance, the frequency dependence of their coupling coefficients is relatively weak.
 As a more complex coupling situation we consider a simple ladder filter consisting of a series-$\sLC$ resonator followed by a parallel-$\sLC$ resonator.
 In networks like these, the terminal resonator of the coupling circuit, i.e.~the one facing the TL (e.g.~the parallel-$\sLC$ or series-$\sLC$ resonator), determines the boundary condition for the dressed TL modes.
-The remaining resonators of the coupling circuit can be treated together with the system of interest, such as a JPD resonator, as a hybridized system, similar to the coupled-mode treatment of filters \cite{AumentadoETAL2015, NaamanAumentado2022, coupled_modes_Purcell_filter}.
-In contrast to the coupled-mode analysis in the literature, which is based on a set of equations for resonant modes under the the Markov approximation between the terminal coupling element of the filter and the TL, our approach does not invoke the Markov approximation and is thus applicable also for stronger coupling situations.
+The remaining resonators of the coupling circuit can be treated together with the system of interest, such as a JPD resonator, as a hybridized system.

+This is similar to the coupled-mode treatment of filters \cite{AumentadoETAL2015, NaamanAumentado2022, coupled_modes_Purcell_filter} which approximates a filter as an array of coupled $\sLC$ resonators situated between the TL and the system, and performs the Markov approximation on the resonator directly coupled to the TL.
+However, our approach does not invoke the Markov approximation and is thus more broadly applicable, for instance in stronger coupling situations.